 Lately, I’ve cried a lot.
 I’ve cried tears of sadness, frustration, anger.
 I’ve cried out of a pure feeling of being overwhelmed.
 I’ve cried in happiness.
 Tears help the emotions escape my body, and that makes me feel better.
 The first time I cried while on this journey, I cried with people.
 I cried hearing … Continue reading Today, I cried

-Part 1 Part 2 Institute And so, for four weeks, this journey's gone on It's rushed past at times, yet it's been so so long Since I walked through this gate Since I took up this task I've found answers to questions I might never have asked I taught a class for a day And … Continue reading part 3: reflection
+And so, for four weeks this journey's gone on It's rushed past at times, yet it's been so so long Since I walked through this gate Since I took up this task I've found answers to questions I might never have asked I taught a class for a day And it wasn't that big a … Continue reading part 3: reflection

 Part 1 School Morning alarms as your eyes had barely closed Searching for answers to questions your kids posed Last-minute morning meeting plans on the way As the bus rocked us to sleep every single day And we'd reach and be jolted out of that nap And walk down to school where we'd plan and … Continue reading part 2: immersed